MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 ## Create a policy to remove guest access to highly confidential files

-In the example in this article, files with the *Highly Confidential* label should not be shared with guests.
+In the example in this article, files with the *Highly Confidential* label shouldn't be shared with guests.
 We can create a file policy in Cloud App Security that automatically removes guest access from files with that label.

-Note that this does not prevent users from sharing or re-sharing these files.
-You are still reliant on your users to follow your governance policies for files that are stored in sites that allow guest sharing.
-However, this can be a useful mechanism for removing guest access from files that had confidential information added to them after they were shared with guests.
+Note that this doesn't prevent users from sharing or re-sharing these files.
+You're still reliant on your users to follow your governance policies for files that are stored in sites that allow guest sharing.
+However, this can be a useful tool for removing guest access from files that had confidential information added to them after they were shared with guests.

 To create a label-based file policy
 1. Open [Microsoft Cloud App Security](https://portal.cloudappsecurity.com).